pwm84/home-assistant.io/source/_docs/ecosystem/nginx.markdown

 ### {% linkable_title 1.
 Get a domain name forwarded to your IP %}

 Chances are, you have a dynamic IP address (your ISP changes your address periodically).
-If this is true, you can use a Dynamic DNS service to obtain a domain and set it up to update with you IP.
+If this is true, you can use a Dynamic DNS service to obtain a domain and set it up to update with your IP.
 If you purchase your own domain name, you will be able to easily get a trusted SSL certificate later.

 ### {% linkable_title 2 Install nginx on your server %}